mkellsy/rpi-case-model/README.md

 # Raspberry Pi 3 B+ Case with Touchscreen
 3D source files for the honeycomb Raspberry Pi case and matching touchscreen case.

+> This is remixed from 0110-M-P's design on Thingverse, however it is not compatible with it.
+This has a different bolt pattern.

 This includes multiple mount configurations;
 - 75 mm VESA mounts
 - 100 mm VESA mounts